itshadar/itshadar/README.md

-# Hello, I'm Hadar Ber! 👋
+# Hello, I'm Hadar Ber!

-I'm a passionate developer who loves to code and explore new technologies.
-Welcome to my GitHub profile!
+Hi there!👋
+I'm a Backend Engineer with a 4-year journey in the elite IDF Matzov unit.
+My professional path is marked by a strong focus on crafting and architecting robust Python-based backend systems, with a particular emphasis on leveraging the unique capabilities of graph databases.
+I'm deeply passionate about the art of high-quality engineering, driven by a commitment to create software that truly makes a difference! 🚀

 ## 🖥️ Languages and Tools: